Anacampserotaceae

-The Anacampserotaceae are a family of plants proposed in the February 2010 issue of the journal Taxon.
+The Anacampserotaceae is a family of succulent plants under the Portulacineae subgroup.
+Species can be found in South African regions.
 The family was described by Urs Eggli and Reto Nyffeler in their analysis of the polyphyly in the suborder Portulacineae (order Caryophyllales).
-The new family and its circumscription was based on molecular and morphological data.
-The three recognized genera - Anacampseros, Grahamia, and Talinopsis - were formerly placed in the Portulacaceae and comprise a total of 36 known species.
+Genetic research led to the discovery of the ACPT clade where the Anacampserotaceae family is placed.
+Species can interchangeably switch photosynthetic pathways based on environmental water stress.
+The three recognized genera - Anacampseros, Grahamia, and Talinopsis - were formerly placed in the Portulacaceae.
 This family was accepted in the Angiosperm Phylogeny Group's 2009 publication of the APG III system.